stashed/docs/docs/guides/latest/platforms/aks.md

 stash-demo-8685fb5478-fjggh   1/1     Running   0          4m47s
 ```

-Verify that the sample data has been created in `/source/data` directory using the following command,
+To verify that the sample data has been created in `/source/data` directory, use the following command:

 ```console
 $ kubectl exec -n demo stash-demo-8685fb5478-4psw8 -- cat /source/data/data.txt